Got a Problem With Your Foundation? Water in Your Basement?

 Waterproofing a Basement in the Central District

-If you are living with a wet basement, we have a specialist who can figure out why that water is coming in.
+If you are living with a wet basement, you can get a specialist who can figure out why that water is coming in.

 Central District Area Slab Jacking Services

-If part of your concrete driveway, front walk or patio has sunk, we can generally get that fixed too.
-The process we use to get it done is called slab jacking or mud jacking.
+If part of your concrete driveway, front walk or patio has sunk, they can generally get that fixed too.
+The process used to get it done is called slab jacking or mud jacking.

-Mudjacking or slab jacking describes a process where we inject a caulk-like substance underneath the sunken slab.
-As we force this caulk under the concrete, it fills up the spaces underneath it and is strong enough to force the slab upwards back to the desired height.
+Mudjacking or slab jacking describes a process where someone injects a caulk-like substance underneath the sunken slab.
+As they force this caulk under the concrete, it fills up the spaces underneath it and is strong enough to force the slab upwards back to the desired height.

 Concrete slab lifting improves the appearance of sunken walkway sections by making them all level again.
 This also helps prevent trips and falls.